Berline-Vergne valuation and generalized permutohedra: McMullen's formula and the BV- -valuation

 Therefore, BV-$\alpha$-positivity of $\Pi_{n}$ implies BV-$\alpha$-positivity of $Q.$\end{thm}

 \begin{proof}[Proof of Theorem \ref{thm:reduction}] The theorem follows from Theorem \ref{thm:reduction-spe} and Lemma \ref{lem:red1}. \end{proof}

-\begin{rem} All permutohedra of dimension at most $n$ appear in $\R^{n+1}$, and Proposition \ref{prop:coarser} applies to all of these permutohera.
+\begin{rem} All permutohedra of dimension at most $n$ can be realized in $\R^{n+1}$, and Proposition \ref{prop:coarser} applies to all of these permutohedra.
 Therefore, the polytope $Q$ in Theorem \ref{thm:reduction-spe} could be any permutohedron of dimension up to $n.$ \end{rem}

-\begin{rem} Theorem \ref{thm:reduction-spe} stills holds if we replace $\Pi_{n}$ with any generic permutohedron, that is, any $\Perm(\v)$ where $\v \in \R^{n+1}$ is a vector with distinct coordinates. \end{rem}
+\begin{rem} Theorem \ref{thm:reduction-spe} still holds if we replace $\Pi_{n}$ with any generic permutohedron, that is, any $\Perm(\v)$ where $\v \in \R^{n+1}$ is a vector with distinct coordinates. \end{rem}